How To Replace Subaru Timing Belt

 Sponge state Automatic Belt Tensioner adjuster, this is when the oil & air mix in the tensioner during storage & shipping.
 This causes the tensioner to be soft and not tension correctly.
 Please see our full how-to on this for a more in-depth look.

 Crankshaft Pulley Bolt Torque Settings.
-These are taken from NTN, Always check the Subaru service manual for torque settings to be 100% sure.
+These are taken from NTN.
+Always check the Subaru service manual for torque settings to be 100% sure.

-EJ20 1998 To 2000 tightening torque 122-137 Nm
+EJ20 1998 to 2000 tightening torque 122-137 Nm

-EJ20 2000 To 2004 lubricate the thread and the face of the bolt and tighten to 44 Nm.
+EJ20 2000 To 2004 Lubricate the thread and the face of the bolt and tighten to 44 Nm.
 Then tighten the bolt to 127 Nm, checking the bolt rotates 45°; if this is not the case, remove the bolt and put in a new one.
 Tighten the bolt.
 Tightening torque: 44 Nm + 45-60°

 EJ20 2005+ lubricate the thread and the face of the bolt and tighten to 44 Nm.
 Then tighten the bolt to 130 Nm, checking the bolt rotates 45°; if this is not the case, remove the bolt and put in a new one.
 Tighten the bolt.
 Tightening torque: 44 Nm + 45-60°